 For ease, I’ll go through our Iconic Canada snake draft we did with Chris and his family a couple of months back.
 I’ll take you through what we did to prepare to make it easier to plan your own.

-- Pick a topic.
 Iconic Canada was our topic.
-We added in an extra layer with five categories: Food & Drink, Landmark, Word, Person, and Wildcard.
-A wildcard is a good way to get the creative juices flowing.
+We added in an extra layer of complexity with five categories: Food & Drink, Landmark, Word, Person, and Wildcard.
+A wildcard is an open category to get the creative juices flowing.

-- Prepare.
-We explained the game briefly to Chris’ family and told them what the topic and categories were.
+We explained the rules and purpose of the game briefly to Chris’ family and told them what the topic and categories were.
 For your party, let your guests know in advance that a) you’re playing and b) what the topic and categories (if any) are.
 If you want to keep your game pretty casual, just explain the game when your guests arrive.

 Snake Draft Rules

 The rules are pretty simple.

 - Veto Power.
 Your group may vote to rule a pick out because it doesn’t make sense or is too similar to another pick already mentioned.

 - You can pick from any category and in any order as long as you have selected one pick from each category by the end of the game.

 - Don’t blow it for others.
 Avoid discussing other possible picks before the game is over.
 If you do, you might give someone else’s pick away.

 - No changing your answer.
 This rule is pretty self explanatory.

 - Prep is allowed (and recommended).
 Brainstorming and taking notes before the game will help you have a wider range (and likely better) answers.